-Prep School - Centre for Excellence in 11+ Preparation
+Prep School - Centre for Excellence for 11+ Preparation

 We are committed to our drive for academic excellence across all Prep School year groups and to ensuring that every child achieves their true potential by the time they leave us at the end of Year 6.